King Richard III: A Villain for all Time

 Richard would have been aware of this rumour though he had never spoken of it.

-Richard may have been devoted to his brother but he had always despised his Queen, Elizabeth Woodville, a woman considered to be the most beautiful in England with her heavy-lidded eyes like those of a dragon but it was said that she also spat fire like a dragon and Richard considered her little better than a whore.
+Richard may have been devoted to his brother, but he had always despised his Queen, Elizabeth Woodville, a woman considered to be the most beautiful in England with her heavy-lidded eyes like those of a dragon but it was said that she also spat fire like one and Richard considered her little better than a whore.
 She feared for her own life and those of her children in the hands of the martinet Richard.
 But he had always been a tender and dutiful uncle who was popular with the boys themselves - no one had any reason to think he would do them harm.
-Despite saying all the right words her she chose to seek sanctuary in an Abbey.
+Despite saying all the right things and doing his best to reassure her, she chose to seek sanctuary in an Abbey.

 Her fears were not entirely unfounded.
 Richard had a loathing of women he considered were too free with their bodies and who he deemed to be whores.
 He had Jane Shore, a long-time mistress of his brother Edward's, whom the King had described as "the merriest, wiliest, and holiest harlot in my realm," arrested.
 She was then forced to walk barefoot through the streets of London wearing only a single loose gown and carrying a lighted torch to ensure that her walk of shame was brought to the attention of the people before being made to make public penance for her sins at St Paul's Cross.
 She was then thrown into Ludgate Prison.

 The always frivolous Jane used to make fun of the stern, unsmiling Richard, often in the presence of the King and this was not something he was likely to forget.
-It was also the punishment he would have liked to have imposed on Elizabeth Woodville but as the mother of his brother’s children he dared not do so.
+It was also the punishment Elizabeth Woodville feared he had in mind for her.
+She wasn’t wrong but as the mother of his brother’s children he chose otherwise.

-In many respects Jane was the proxy victim of Richard's ire but the shame did little long-term harm and later released from prison she married Sir Thomas Lynom, the Solicitor-General.
+So, in many respects Jane was the proxy victim of Richard's ire, but the shame did little long-term harm and later released from prison she married Sir Thomas Lynom, the Solicitor-General.

 Richard was advised by the powerful Lord Hastings, who had always been utra-loyal to the House of York, to house the Prince in the Tower of London for his own safety.
 He would later be joined there by his younger brother, Richard.
 With the Protectorate in place and the Coronation of the young King due on 13 June, Richard invited Lord Hastings and the other leading nobles to a meeting to discuss how they should proceed.